 Each “tier” in these sculptures is composed of four isosceles trapezoids.
-But one of the parallel sides is quite short so they more closely resemble triangles, alternatingly pointing up and on a plane tilting down, or pointing down on a plane tilting up.
-Each trapezoid height to width is the Golden ratio, approximately 1.618.
+But one of the parallel sides is quite short so they more closely resemble triangles, alternating between pointing up and on a plane tilting down, and pointing down on a plane tilting up.
+This results with each tier top and bottom turned 90 degrees from each other.
+Each trapezoid height to width (at the widest base) is the Golden ratio, approximately 1.618.

-This form evolved a while back from a kaleidoscope named “Take the 5:15”.
+This basic form evolved a while back from a kaleidoscope named “Take the 5:15”.
 I had always found this form quite satisfying and hoped to explore it further at some point.
-So in effect, this scope –with the top and bottom turned 90 degrees from each other — was an early single tiered prototype for this series of work.
+So in effect, this scope was an early single tiered prototype for this series of work.

 These sculptures can be multi-tiered, and become quite towerly (my word).
 Lately I’ve been enjoying the 3 level structure, and its differing character viewed from 3 angles .
 Also I have been working with acrylic paint and find this form conducive to a painted surface.
 See the Sculpture gallery for more.